Queen Anne Christian Church

 Today we start a New Year, a year of promise and yes a year of change.
 Traditionally the symbol of the New Year is a child, representing new life and new opportunities for the coming year.
 Unfortunately we have come to see the New Year promises as only political, economic and material, but I wonder how Anna would see them.
 Would she see hope in the latest gadget to buy, would she make a New Year’s Resolution to lose weight, or to pray more?
 I don’t think so, I think she would look into the eyes of the New Year’s Child and see hope of different kind.
 A hope of a better tomorrow, redemption of the New Jerusalem, a hope that draws us closer to a relationship with God and God into a closer relationship with us.
 Anna never knew what would take place 30 years later, just as we don’t know what will happen in the year, or years, to come.
 That didn’t stop her from being the first to shout out that hope was at hand, and it shouldn’t stop us from shouting out the same thing today.

-Today we are some 20 centuries past the birth of Jesus, and yes a lot has happened within the church we aren’t particularly proud of, but, there is also a lot that we should exclaiming with praise.
+Today we are some 20 centuries past the birth of Jesus, and yes a lot has happened within the church we aren’t particularly proud of, but, there is also a lot that we should be exclaiming with praise.
 Anna was shouting that change was coming and a good change at that, if people listened.
 Well I am shouting out that change is coming to us as well.
 In the last 5 years I have worshiped and studied with people of many different denominations and there is one very important lesson all of us agree upon and that is Church as we have known it is undergoing a radical change.
 Now I don’t mean individual churches, like Queen Anne, we are a part of the greater Church, but we are only one part.
 I mean Church, the Greater Body of Christ, God and Holy Spirit.
 I mean the Church made up of every tradition, whether followers of Christ, Islam, YHWH, Buddha, or any other expression of God that draws people into relationship with the Creator.
 If Anna were here today she’d be shouting from the rooftops that how we worship, the ways we express our spirituality, and how we care for the ‘other’ are evolving into a new expression of God in creation.
-She would be saying, I see the future in young and old alike who have awakened to discover they want more than what those of the Baby Boomer Generation have grown comfortable with.
-Anna would be telling you, no long will the 1 or 2 hours on Sunday Morning be enough, that a time is coming when all will take their awakened spirituality and apply it to their lives, to live in a new way, where Sunday Morning, or Wednesday Evening, or Tuesday at noon become times to celebrate lives enriched by a living faith, but, the real job, the real life, of being co‑creators’ with the Great Spirit comes in our everyday living together.
+She would be saying, I see the future in the young and old alike who have awakened to discover they want more than what those of the Baby Boomer Generation have grown comfortable with.
+Anna would be telling you, no long will the 1 or 2 hours on Sunday Morning be enough, that a time is coming when all will take their awakened spirituality and apply it to their lives, to live in a new way, where Sunday Morning, or Wednesday Evening, or Tuesday at noon becomes a time to celebrate lives enriched by a living faith.
+But, the real job, the real life, of being co‑creators’ with the Great Spirit comes in our everyday living together.

 Simeon warned Mary and Joseph to be prepared for heart break, and I think he would offer us that very same warning because we too will live through heart break.
 It is never easy creating something new and alive.
 There will be, there are right now, birth pangs.
 Suffering will take place, all of us will have to walk through some dark places, shedding some old ways, adapting others, and creating new ones.
 But like Anna we cannot be worried about that, just as she only wanted to let the world know that something new is coming and to get ready, we too need to tell and help prepare the hearts, minds, and spirits of our fellow travelers for new life.
 Anna didn’t know what the future would bring; she was only the harbinger, the robin, or first crocus of a new spring that would rock the World as she knew it.

 We have just entered winter, yet deep in what looks like a lifeless ground there are stirrings of new life, ready to be born.
 New green shoots will shoot up and spread their leaves and produce the fruit of a new world.
-Within the hidden places of the earth there are animals sleeping and preparing for the spring, having their young that will grow up to and become the next generation.
+Within the hidden places of the earth there are animals sleeping and preparing for the spring, having their young that will grow up to become the next generation.
 Our Churches are like that, we too are ready to send out shoots to grow into new green life, we too are ready to shelter the young so that they will grow into a new strong generation of Christ’s Body.
 Luke ends this passage with the young family returning to Galilee where the “child grew and became strong, filled with wisdom; and the favor of God.”
 Today we are the ones to shelter, and fill with wisdom the young who will follow us and take up the new life of the Body of Christ.
 More importantly we are the Anna’s of today, shouting out the first good news of a new spring.
 It is up to us to shout out “I’ve seen the Face of God, hope is coming and it will be good.”

 ©Ruth Jewell, January 1, 2012